 Another thing I love to dip the Mediterranean chicken kabobs in is hummus!
 I love the classic hummus for this recipe made by Sabra.
 I also use it to dunk my pita bread into.
 They have a really great roasted pine nut hummus as well.
 If you don’t know what hummus is, its a mixture between garbanzo beans (chick peas) and tahini sauce, and of course a mixture of herbs and spices.
 It is absolutely delicious!

 Now, wasn’t that chicken with Greek yogurt marinade absolutely amazing?
 This recipe is great for a large crowd and will surly have them coming back for more.
 Enjoy!

 If you want the best flavor out of your chicken, if you have a vacuum sealer, seal the chicken in a bag.
 When sucking the air out of a vacuum seal bag, it forces the marinade into the chicken.
 Using this method, marinating the chicken for 10 minutes would be equivalent to an hour of marinating in a bowl.

 I personally prefer wood skewers just for the simple fact that they do not get hot like the metal.

 Mediterranean chicken kabobs FAQ

 Absolutely not.
-I have done this recipe with chicken breast as well and it is just as delicious.
+I have done this recipe with boneless skinless chicken breasts as well and it is just as delicious.
 I do believe thighs are the better choice here though because there is less of a risk of the chicken drying out.
 Thighs also have more flavor than breast.

 Mediterranean chicken kabobs